 Cope’s rule dictates that competition –in this case for survival, will always encourage the evolution of the disadvantaged.

-In the wilderness, if the weak animal doesn’t evolve to better deal with threats, it’s bound to go extinct in no time.
-This explains where most of the herbivorous prehistoric humongous animals are the huge ones; being massive ensured that no predator bothered them.
+In the wilderness, if the weak animal doesn’t evolve to better deal with threats, then they face mass extinction within a short time.
+This explains why most of the herbivorous prehistoric humongous animals are the huge ones; being massive ensured that no predator bothered them.